 Celebrate Pollinators Day!

-Join us on June 13th from 9 a.m. to 12 p.m. in the Demonstration Garden at the N.C.
-Cooperative Extension-Guilford County Center for a day full of fun and learning for the whole family!
+Join us on June 13th from 9 a.m. to 12 p.m. in the Demonstration Garden at N.C.
+Cooperative Extension, Guilford County Center (3309 Burlington Rd., Greensboro 27405) for a day full of fun and learning for the whole family!

-Pollinators are the unsung sheroes and heroes of our gardens, and this event will celebrate and raise awareness about their vital role.
+Pollinators are important contributors to our gardens, and this event will celebrate and raise awareness about their vital role.
+This year's event will emphasize native bees.
+Throughout the garden, you will find posters featuring different native bees paired with specific types of gardens where they may be found or supported.
+Along with native bees, learn about the great native pollinator plant, Echinacea purpurea (Purple Coneflower).
 (Want to start learning more about pollinators now?
 Keep reading below!)
-Explore a variety of informative table displays, create your own bee hotel, and pick up a goody bag (while supplies last).
-There will also be some vendors on sight and a fire truck and police cruiser for the kids (at scheduled times only).
-Don’t forget to snap a photo with Polly Nater, our friendly pollinator mascot, and check out the ‘cruise in’ car show happening on the property in partnership with Celebrate Pollinators Day.
+Explore a variety of informative table displays, create your own bee hotel, and pick up a goody bag and a free plant (while supplies last).
+Don’t forget to snap a photo with Polly Nater and grab a bag of popcorn to enjoy as you wander through the garden.

 For more information, call the Guilford County